inkdropapp/docs-old/pages/faq.md

 ## How can I delete my account?

 You can delete your account from [here](https://app.inkdrop.info/account/delete).
-You data will be deleted immediately and permanently.
+You data including personal information will be deleted immediately and permanently.

 If you wish to delete your account but you forgot your password, please contact us from your registered email.